diegomura/react-pdf-site/docs/fonts.md

 React-pdf is shipped with a `Font` module that enables to load fonts from different sources, handle how words are wrapped and defined an emoji source to embed these glyphs on your document.

 You can define multiple sources for the same font family, each with a different `fontStyle` or `fontWeight`.
-React-pdf will pick the appropiate font for each `<Text />` based on its style and the registered fonts.
+React-pdf will pick the appropriate font for each `<Text />` based on its style and the registered fonts.

 ```
 import { StyleSheet, Font } from '@react-pdf/renderer'